zkaufman/sherpa/docs/models/index.rst

     In [1]: import numpy as np

-    In [2]: from sherpa import models
+    In [1]: import matplotlib.pyplot as plt

-    In [3]: import matplotlib.pyplot as plt
+    In [1]: from sherpa import models

 Creating a model instance
 -------------------------